NeoResearch/nef-learn/index.markdown

 ## Stack Operations

-Now we can start taking a look at some of Forth's predefined words.
-First, let's look at some words for manipulating the elements at the top of the stack.
+NeoVM inherits several operations from Forth language, specially those connected to stack operations.
+Let's take a look at some of them.

-### `dup ( n -- n n )`
+### `dup` (opcode `0x...`)

 `dup` is short for "duplicate" -- it duplicates the top element of the stack.
 For example, try this out: